“Full-stack” developer, student and .

 If you're actually looking to have a friendly chat, I'm on Telegram and Matrix.
 If you'd rather use Discord, I'm Howl#0940 (DMs open and I accept all friend reqs), but can you really not use a FOSS app? :)

 If you're more into stalking me, that's OK.
-I'm on Mastodon at Howl@mstdn.io.
+Find me on the Fediverse at firstname.lastname@example.org.
 I'm also on GitHub as @thehowl, on GitLab as @tyge, and on zxq as @howl, which is where I keep mostly projects I end up forgetting about in a couple of days.
-I'm also on a bunch of other places, but I don't really use them often.
+I don't really use other social networks, or if I do they're meant for IRL friends.